tailabTMU/ECP/README.md

 #### Paper: Hamed Karimi, and Reza Samavi.
 "Evidential Uncertainty Sets in Deep Classifiers Using Conformal Prediction."
 ##### Accepted in The 13th Symposium on Conformal and Probabilistic Prediction with Applications (COPA 2024).
 To be published in Proceedings of Machine Learning Research (PMLR), vol. 230 (2024).

+## What is Evidential Conformal Prediction (ECP)?
+Evidential Conformal Prediction (ECP) is an uncertainty quantification method for deep classifiers to generate the conformal prediction sets.
+This method is designed based on a non-conformity score function that has its roots in Evidential Deep Learning (EDL) as a method of quantifying model (epistemic) uncertainty in DNN classifiers.
+We use evidence that are derived from the logit values of target labels to compute the components of a novel non-conformity score function: the heuristic notion of uncertainty in CP, uncertainty surprisal, and expected utility.
+The extensive experimental evaluation (reported in the paper) demonstrates that ECP outperforms three state-of-the-art methods for generating CP sets, in terms of their set sizes and adaptivity while maintaining the coverage of true labels.

 ## Getting Started
 This is a brief description on the implementation files for the paper.